 Call for abstracts

-The First Workshop on the Foundations of Post-training (FoPt 2025) invites submissions of abstracts addressing theoretical and empirical challenges in post-training, in a single non-archival track.
-Submitted abstracts can be up to one page long, and accepted abstracts will be presented as posters at the workshop.
-Paper submissions are due on Monday, May 19th, 2025.
+The Second Workshop on the Foundations of Post-training (FoPt 2026) invites one-page abstract submissions addressing theoretical and empirical challenges in post-training, in a single non-archival track.
+Submissions must be one-page abstracts (excluding references).
+Accepted abstracts will be presented as posters at the workshop.
+Abstract submissions are due on Monday, June 15th, 2026 (Anywhere on Earth).

 The workshop solicits contributions addressing fundamental questions related to post-training in various levels of abstraction, including but not limited to the following topics of interest: